Lead Opinion

 Wal-Mart first contends there is no evidence to demonstrate actual or constructive knowledge of the dangerous condition on the basis that Redding failed to demonstrate the length of time the floor had been wet.
 Therefore, Wal-Mart concludes the evidence is legally insufficient to support the judgment in favor of Redding.

 Generally, a plaintiff establishes constructive knowledge of a dangerous condition with evidence that the foreign substance was on the floor so long that it should have been discovered and removed in the exercise of ordinary care.
-Keetch, 845 S.W.2d at 265.
-Accordingly, Texas Courts have held the evidence insufficient to establish constructive knowledge when the record contained no evidence of the length of time the foreign substance was on the floor.
-Wal-Mart Stores, 968 S.W.2d at 938 (holding Gonzalez had to demonstrate it was more likely than not that macaroni salad had been there for a long time to establish a basis for charging
+Keetch,

-Wal-Mart‘s argument, based on the absence of evidence supporting constructive knowledge, arises from the premise that no employee at the store had actual knowledge of the floor‘s wet and slippery condition.
-However, there is direct evidence of Wal-Mart‘s knowledge of the dangerous condition.
+Wal-Mart’s argument, based on the absence of evidence supporting constructive knowledge, arises from the premise that no employee at the store had actual knowledge of the floor’s wet and slippery condition.
+However, there is direct evidence of Wal-Mart’s knowledge of the dangerous condition.
 In the instant case, Redding testified that immediately after she slipped she looked down at the floor and noticed that the floor was covered with a mist of water.
 Redding immediately told a Wal-Mart employee, who was standing just beyond the area where the incident occurred, that there was standing water on the floor.
 This Wal-Mart employee, a greeter named Nell, was standing about fifteen feet inside the entrance.
 Redding stated the employee told her she “had been worried about it all day that somebody was going to get hurt because it had been like that all day.” (emphasis added).
-The Wal-Mart employee also stated that, before the accident, the floor had been mopped several times.1
+The Wal-Mart employee also stated that, before the ■ accident, the floor had been mopped several times.

-The jury‘s interpretation of Nell‘s remarks coincides with the interpretation made by Redding at the time the remarks were made.
-On direct examination, Redding testified she told Nell “the floor was wet, there was water on the floor and she
+The jury’s interpretation of Nell’s remarks coincides with the interpretation made by Redding at the time the remarks were made.
+On direct examination, Red-ding testified she told Nell “the floor was wet, there was water on the floor and she

 B. Factual Sufficiency of the Evidence to Support Actual Knowledge